-Oil pressure should come up to normal within seconds after the engine is started.
-If
+Oil pressure should come up to normal

 Vehicle Inspection Study Guide STRAIGHT TRUCK/SCHOOL BUS

 During the actual tests, you will be expected to point to or touch each of the parts of your vehicle listed below.
 Name the part and explain what damage or problems you might find.
 The types of damages or problems are listed below and in the vehicle inspection section in the CDL Manual.